-Along withand general browser compatibility, we tested the three leading VPNs below for any potential issues that might rear their heads.
-Not only did they pass with flying colors, but each of these VPNs offers a that can be installed directly in your if you want to try using a lighter version of the VPN client in order to lose less speed.
+and ranked the three top VPN providers based on browser compatibility, connection speed and any security problems that could potentially arise.
+Not only did all three pass each test with flying colors, but each VPN provider also offers a Chrome extension that can be installed directly in your , in case you want a lighter version of the VPN client in order to lose less speed.

-- 5 simultaneous connections covered and 3 months free with 1-year plan, plus a free year of Backblaze cloud backup (limited-time offer)
+- 5 simultaneous connections covered and 3 months free with $80 1-year plan, plus a free year of Backblaze cloud backup (limited-time offer)

 - Number of servers: 3,200-plus

 - $2.30 a month (82% discount) for a 2-year plan

 While Surfshark's network is smaller than some, the VPN service makes it up on features and speed.
 Let's start off with the biggest win it offers: unlimited device support.
 If you want to run your entire home or office on Surfshark's VPN, you don't have to worry about how many devices you have on or connected.
 It also offers anti-malware, ad-blocking and tracker-blocking as part of its software.

 And it's fast.
 With more than 3,200 servers in 65 countries, we lost less than 17% of average internet speed during our most recent speed tests.
 That's faster than the 27% speed loss we saw in previous tests, even if it can't quite keep up with ExpressVPN's jaw-dropping 2% speed loss.

 The VPN provider has a solid range of app support, running on Mac, Windows, iOS, Android, Fire TV and routers.
 Additional devices such as game consoles can be configured for Surfshark via DNS settings.
 We particularly like the feature that allows you to whitelist certain apps and websites to automatically bypass the VPN.
 For some business uses, this can be critically important.